-Serving the Orange County and Los Angeles area, Rolling Hills Medical physicians provide superior spine and back care, pain management, sports injury treatments, orthopedic surgery and regenerative medicine for people of all ages.
+Serving the Orange County and Los Angeles area, Rolling Hills Medical physicians provide superior spine and back care, pain management, sports injury treatments, orthopedic surgery and integrative medicine for people of all ages.
 All new patients receive a free consultation!

 A herniated disc is one of the most common issues that people can develop in their back.
 For those who might not know, a herniated disc takes place when the interior of the disc (the nucleus pulposus) breaks out of its protective casing (the annulus fibrosis).
 When this material bursts out of its case, it can bathe the spinal canal in the fragments of the disc.
 This can lead to some of the classic symptoms of a herniated disc including shooting pains, weakness, numbness, and tingling.
 The most common location that people might suffer a herniated disc is in the lumbar section of the spinal cord, typically around L3 or L4.
 One of the most common questions that people ask is whether or not a herniated disc will go away.